CPGridRun

 ...

-can be called out of nowhere because is a test configuration installed in AnalysisBase.
+test_configuration_Run2.yaml can be called out of nowhere because is a test configuration installed in AnalysisBase.
 It is a very useful configuration that you can use to test your code on your machine, it is a good practice to use it when you are not sure if your code is working properly.

 You should see the first part is about metadata of your input sample, for the detail check the ATLAS Production naming format section below.

-command, which is the grid submission command you just learned in the previous tutorial.
-CPGridRun.py
+The second part starts with prun command, which is the grid submission command you just learned in the previous tutorial.
+CPGridRun.py is generating a working prun command for you to run your CP algorithms on the grid with CPRun.

 Py:CPGridRun INFO Command: